 Are you launching a survey soon to find out what your target group really thinks about you, but are you not sure how to ask?
 We’ve asked 24 successful entrepreneurs, brand managers and our own team of experts what questions every brand manager should get answered by their customers.

 If you had a direct line to your customers, what would you ask them?
 Market research offers the opportunity to uncover a wealth of insights — information you can use to enhance your product or service, improve your marketing or gain a competitive advantage.

 However, to obtain the most useful intel, it’s critical to ask the right questions.
-As such, we asked several respected brand managers to identify the top 10 questions to include in a customer survey and explain why they’re important.
+As such, we asked several respected experts to identify the top 20 questions to include in a customer survey and explain why they’re important.

 “Have you purchased/used [XYZ] before?”

 Bret Bonnet, Quality Logo Products: “It’s important that you qualify all prospects before considering their results for your study.
 You want to make sure you’re talking to the right audience, so obtaining demographic information is important too.

 These questions tend to significantly reduce your audience size, but if you’re performing market research for, let’s say estate planning, do you really want to include a 16-year-old student in your test group?
 Probably not.”